 A withdrawal occurring after the 75% point of the course time-frame will receive either a "WP" or a "WF".
 A "WP" grade is given to a student who is passing the course at the time of withdrawal.
 A course for which a "WP" grade is given will be counted as an attempted course.
 A "WF" grade is given to a student who is not passing the course at the time of withdrawal.
-A course for which a "WF" grade is given will count as an attempted course at the time of withdrawal.
-A course for which a "WF" grade is given will count as an attempted course at the time of withdrawal.
-A course for which a "WF" grade is given will count as an attempted course and will be counted as an "F" in computing grade point averages.
+A course for which a "WP" grade is given will count as an attempted course and will be counted as an "F" in computing grade point averages.

-Please refer to the online version of RCC's Catalog & Student Handbook for current academic and general policies.
+\\Please refer to the online version of RCC's Catalog & Student Handbook for current academic and general policies.